Acheson–Lilienthal Report: Historical context

 Two schools of thought concerning nuclear weapons emerged in the United States immediately after the end of World War II.
 One school, which had Secretary of War Henry Stimson as its chief proponent, believed that the apparent secrets of the atomic bomb were scientific in nature, and could not be monopolised forever.
-They further felt that to hold the bomb ostentatiously in reserve, whilst negotiating with the Soviet Union not to develop one, would simply drive Russia into developing their own weapon to restore the balance of power.
+They further felt that to hold the bomb ostentatiously in reserve but to negotiate with the Soviet Union not to develop one would simply drive the Soviets into developing their own weapon to restore the balance of power.

-The other school included men like Secretary of State James F. Byrnes, who felt that the US monopoly on atomic weapons had been honestly earned, and should not be surrendered.
-In their view, the Soviet Union understood only power, and could only be met with nuclear weapons.
+The other school included men like Secretary of State James F. Byrnes, who felt that the US monopoly on atomic weapons had been honestly earned and should not be surrendered.
+In their view, the Soviets understood only power, which could be met only with nuclear weapons.

 President Harry S. Truman was divided between the two positions.
-He was distrustful of the Soviet Union, but still did not want to lead the world down a path to destruction.
+He was distrustful of the Soviet Union but still did not want to lead the world down a path to destruction.
 He continued to solicit views from both sides.
-Stimson resigned in September 1945, and thereafter the task of promoting his approach fell primarily on Under Secretary of State and later Secretary of State Dean Acheson.
+Stimson resigned in September 1945, and thereafter, the task of promoting his approach fell primarily on Under Secretary of State and later Secretary of State Dean Acheson.

-A proposal to pass the responsibility for the control of atomic energy to a United Nations Atomic Energy Commission was endorsed by both the USA and the Soviets in 1945.
+A proposal to pass the responsibility for the control of atomic energy to a United Nations Atomic Energy Commission was endorsed by both the Americans and the Soviets in 1945.
 They had the forum, but the United States had not yet articulated a policy that it wished the new commission to adopt.
-To resolve the problem, Acheson was appointed to head a committee to determine United States policy on atomic energy, the Committee on Atomic Energy, set up on January 7, 1946.
-A letter of transmittal at the beginning of the Report embodies the comments which Mr. Acheson's Committee made on the unanimous findings and recommendations of the Board of Consultants.
+To resolve the problem, Acheson was appointed to head a committee to determine US policy on atomic energy, the Committee on Atomic Energy, set up on January 7, 1946.
+A letter of transmittal at the beginning of the Report embodies the comments that Acheson's Committee made on the unanimous findings and recommendations of the Board of Consultants.

 The other members of the committee were scientists James Conant and Vannevar Bush, the director of the Office of Scientific Research and Development, which controlled the Manhattan Project, and John McCloy, and General Leslie R. Groves, who had been the military officer in charge of the Manhattan Project.
-Acheson decided that the committee needed technical advice, so he appointed a board of consultants with David Lilienthal, the well-regarded chairman of the Tennessee Valley Authority, as chairman.
+Acheson decided that the committee needed technical advice and so he appointed a board of consultants with David Lilienthal, the well-regarded chairman of the Tennessee Valley Authority, as chairman.
 He also appointed J. Robert Oppenheimer, scientific leader of the Manhattan Project, who provided influential advice.
-Oppenheimer’s contribution lay in an idea to police the production of atomic weapons from monitoring source mines for uranium.
+Oppenheimer's contribution lay in an idea to police the production of atomic weapons from monitoring source mines for uranium.